Skip to main content

 • temporary ablutions.

-You will not need a building consent for a temporary storage stack for goods and materials that will be in place for a limited time only.
+You do not need a building consent for a temporary storage stack for goods and materials that will be in place for a limited time only.

-For more information, see the MBIE guidance on Building work that does not require a consent.
+For more information, visit the Ministry of Business, Innovation and Employment (MBIE) guidance on Building work that does not need a consent .

-Temporary structures that might get an exemption from needing a building consent
+Temporary structures that may get an exemption from a building consent

 Building work we may consider for an exemption includes: